Heritage Days is an annual event celebrated the third weekend of September

 "Friends" is now a 501 (c) 3 corporation.

 Friends of City Hall is a new organization dedicated to preserving City Hall.
-"Friends" is a non-profit organization and an application for tax exempt status is pending.
-Anyone interested in architecture, its preservation and restoration, history of Marine City or simply someone who loves this old building is encouraged to join.
+"Friends" is a non-profit organization and has been granted 501 c 3 status.
+Anyone interested in architecture, its preservation and restoration, the history of Marine City or simply someone who loves this old building is encouraged to join.